 Unlike standard espresso machines that use steamy water under pressure to extract the coffee flavour and accompanying crema, the Vertuo system uses centrifugal spinning technology (the pod spins at a phenomenal 7,000rpm) which creates the same strong flavour but with a much deeper, albeit slightly frothy crema.

 Each machine includes a welcome set with 12 Nespresso Vertuo capsules containing individual aromas.
 The pods themselves start at a fairly reasonable 39p with prices rising to a rather steep 62p for the Alto blend.
+This machine regularly receives big discounts, but even at full price it's the best Nespresso machine we've tried.

 • Read our full Nespresso Vertuo Plus review